Government Documents Collection Development Policy

 We retain current materials in print and supersede them with commercially produced microfiche.
-We participate in a selective housing agreement with the GDC to accept some Canadian government publications which supplement our foreign law collection.
-Access to international law materials is enhanced by referring patrons to GDC’s UN and FAO depository collections.
-Three traditional documents areas are outside the scope of our selection: GDC provides advanced census reference; Sterling Memorial Library’s Map Collection staff provide GIS and other cartographic reference; we work with our local PTDL, the Hartford Public Library, when patrons need advanced patent resources.
+We participated in a selective housing agreement with CSSSI to accept some Canadian government publications which supplement our foreign law collection; Canada no longer provides physical items.
+Access to international law materials is enhanced by referring patrons to CSSSI’s UN and FAO depository collections.
+Three traditional documents areas are outside the scope of our selection: CSSSI provides advanced census reference; Sterling Memorial Library’s Map Collection staff provide GIS and other cartographic reference; we work with CSSSI and our local PTDL, the Hartford Public Library, when patrons need advanced patent resources.

 - CONGRESSIONAL RECORD (DAILY EDITION): We do not select the Congressional Record (Daily Edition) in paper.
-We provide access to the Congressional Record (Daily Edition) through FDsys, the GDC at Mudd Library, and commercial databases (mediating searches for non-law school patrons).
-We retain a complete run of the bound volumes in microform.
+We provide access to the Congressional Record (Daily Edition) through FDsys and commercial databases (mediating searches if needed for non-law school patrons).
+We retain a complete run of the bound volumes in microform and online.
 We retain predecessor titles in print and also provide access via the Library of Congress’s American Memory project.

 - CALENDAR OF THE HOUSE OF REPRESENTATIVES and SENATE CALENDAR OF BUSINESS: We use online editions through FDsys as primary access.